Introduction to Ayurveda

 Parallel to the three qualities of mind in creation are the three doshas or constitutions in human body.
-These are the three qualities of mind, which are formed at the time of imbedding of the fetus in the human being and just compared with the formation of genes, which sustain throughout life.
-They have a deep relation with the Ayurvedic system and treatment.
-Treatment of Satva persons is maintained and applied according to nature of the Satva person; similarly Rajas and Tamas persons are treated according to their nature.
+These are the three qualities of mind, which are formed at the time of embedding of the fetus in the human being and just compared with the formation of genes, which sustain throughout life.
+They have a deep relation with the Ayurvedic system .
+Healing of Satva persons is maintained and applied according to nature of the Satva person; similarly Rajas and Tamas persons are healed according to their nature.

 - Satva persons are holy, steady, clear minded, religious and follow the path of truth.
 They are persons of good manners and characters.
 They posses a great degree of self control and never become upset or angry.
 They remain calm, quiet, mentally strong, less sleepy and respectful.
 They are always dedicated to improving their knowledge, efficiency and skill.
 They are persons of strong and correct decisions and many times they are found like saints.

 - Rajas Persons have involvement in worldly affairs.
 These persons are egoistic, proud, ambitious and have a tendency to rule on others as they are persons of uncertain decisions.
 Though inattentive they are hard working.
 They lack proper planning and direction.
 Their mental makeup is not strong.
 A wavering mind, emotions like anger, joy, attachment, jealousy and selfishness rules them and are good friends with others for their own interest.

 - Tamas persons are less intelligent, depressed and lazy.
 The slightest mental exertion tires them.
 They a have tendency to feel sleepy even during the day.
 They indulge in eating, drinking, sleeping and sex affairs.
 They are extremely greedy, irritable and have no interest in the affairs of others.
 They go to the extent of harming others to safeguard their own interests.